tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.7 :Started working on DecisionTreeEnvironment class, and BotFullfillmentDetector
 * v 0.3.6 :Needed a better way to create/design commands so started creating Commander class (WIP)
 * v 0.3.5 :Implemented CommandStdoutDetector.
 Added mocha unit tests badge.
 * v 0.3.4 :Working on CommandStdoutDetector (WIP), small fixes.
 Minor improvements on documentation.